How I helped shape the new Contact Intel experience (42K+ monthly interactions)

 Accessibility

-We conducted a full, thorough WCAG 2.1 compliance review, with features like:
+We conducted a full, thorough WCAG 2.1 compliance review, with features including:

 ARIA labels and semantic HTML.